 Say, for example, there are two estate agents.
 A charges 2% commission and B charges 1.5%.

 A is a significantly more experienced estate agent and is able to mobilise their contacts with local buyers to drive up interest in your home.
 As a result, two buyers put in offers, and have to bid against each other to purchase your home.
 In the end, A is able to sell your home for £250,000.
 Taking off their 2% fee, you walk away with £245,000.

 In contrast, B is an online agent with little experience in your local area.
 They attract some viewings through their online advert, but most of the feedback suggests the agent has overpriced your property.
 You have to lower the asking price, but eventually, you get an offer of £215,000 from a buyer, the agent negotiates the offer up to £220,000.
 Taking off their 1.5% fee, you walk away with £216,700.

-Clearly, paying a little extra for a more experienced agent is better value for money.
+Clearly, paying a little extra for a more experienced agent is the better value for money.

 But, how can you know how good an agent is before they actually sell your home?
-There are a range of free estate agent comparison tools available online.
+There is a range of free estate agent comparison tools available online.
 This one compares agents by area and is based completely on data from online property portals and the Land Registry.

 - Do up your garden not your kitchen

 If you’re going to do any home improvements before you put your home on the market, you’re probably keen to make sure they’re worth the time, effort, and most importantly cost.
 There’s no point spending hundreds (or thousands) of pounds on renovations or made to measure curtains if you’re not going to make that money back.
 So, it’s important to be savvy with what improvements you choose to make.